-If you are considering surrogacy and fertility treatment options in Australia and overseas, you need to consider where the embryo creation will take place and whether that will have an impact on your plans.
-There are restrictions on importing and exporting gametes and embryos both in Australia and in other countries and it’s a good idea to do some research before creating embryos.
+There are limitations for importing and exporting gametes and embryos both in Australia and in other countries and it’s a good idea to do some research before creating embryos.

 There are particular restrictions on transporting donor gametes and embryos.
 It is generally easier to transport gametes and embryos created from the intended parents than it is to transport embryos created with donors.
 There are also restrictions on transporting embryos if the donor was paid rather than altruistic.
 Donors must consent to having their information recorded, so that any child born from their donation can access that information when they are older.

-In Victoria, the Victorian Assisted Reproductive Treatment Authority must approve the import and export of donor gametes.
+In Victoria, the Victorian Assisted Reproductive Treatment Authority must approve the import and export of all donor gametes.
 If you are using your own gametes, VARTA does not need to be involved in the import/export process.

-In several states, it is illegal to transport embryos interstate or outside of the country without the explicit consent of the donor.
-If you have created embryos with the help of a donor, you will need their consent to transport the embryos.
+You will need the consent of the donor to transport embryos interstate or outside of the country.
 This may be difficult if the donor was recruited through a clinic or from an overseas sperm or egg bank.
-It may also be difficult to transport Australian donor gametes and embryos if the intention is to use them for a commercial surrogacy arrangement.
+It may also be difficult to transport Australian donor gametes and embryos if the intention is to use them for a commercial surrogacy arrangement overseas.

 If you are pursuing surrogacy overseas, you should consider whether it is better, easier or cheaper to create embryos in your destination country, or within Australia.
 If you are creating embryos in your destination country, you should consider whether you will want to bring the unused embryos to Australia in the future.